Athens County Court Records

 E-Filing Service Fee$2.00 minimum or 4% per filing, whichever is greater

-Page-based filing costs are set at $1.00 per page for standard filings such as complaints, affidavits, and motions, and $4.00 per page for filings requiring a judge’s or magistrate’s signature.
-Parties should confirm current fees directly with the clerk at (740) 592-3242, option 5, as additional or updated fees may not appear on the published schedule.
+Page-based filing costs run $1.00 per page for standard filings such as complaints, affidavits, and motions, and $4.00 per page for filings that need a judge's or magistrate's signature.
+Since additional or updated fees don't always make it onto the published schedule, it's worth confirming current fees directly with the clerk at (740) 592-3242, option 5.

 Athens County Family Court Records

-Divorce and domestic relations cases are the jurisdiction of the Athens County Court of Common Pleas – Domestic Relations Division, located on the 4th Floor of the Athens County Courthouse at 1 S. Court St., Athens, OH 45701.
+Divorce and domestic relations cases fall to the Athens County Court of Common Pleas Domestic Relations Division, on the 4th Floor of the Athens County Courthouse at 1 S. Court St., Athens, OH 45701.
 Court filing fees for domestic matters include:

 • Divorce/Dissolution with Children: $375.00